CalCOFI/rCRUX/README.md

 **Blast-formatted database**

 rCRUX requires a local blast-formatted nucleotide database.
 These can be user generated or download a pre-formatted database from [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/db/).
 NCBI provides a tool (perl script) for downloading databases as part of the blast+ package.
 A brief help page can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK569850/).

-The nt database is ~242 GB (as of 8/31/22).
+The nt database is **~242 GB** (as of 8/31/22) and can take several hours (overnight) to build.
+Loss of internet connection can lead to partially downloaded files and blastn errors. rCRUX can access and successfully build metabarcode references using databases stored on external drives.

 **Taxonomizr**

 rCRUX uses the [taxonomizr](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html) package for taxonomic assignment based on NCBI [Taxonomy id's \(taxids\)](https://www.ncbi.nlm.nih.gov/).
 Many rCRUX functions require a path to a local taxonomizr readable sqlite database.
 This database can be built using taxonomizr's [prepareDatabase](https://www.rdocumentation.org/packages/taxonomizr/versions/0.8.0/topics/prepareDatabase) function.

-This database is ~72 GB (as of 8/31/22).
+This database is **~72 GB** (as of 8/31/22) aand can take several hours (overnight) to build.
+Loss of internet connection can lead to partially downloaded files and taxonomizr run errors. rCRUX can access and successfully build metabarcode references using databases stored on external drives.

 The following code can be used to build this database: